Here’s how Canadian egg farmers are bringing hope to Eswatini

-Longtime readers will have heard about Heart for Africa (Canada) and their vital work in Swaziland.
+Longtime readers will have heard about Heart for Africa (Canada) and their vital work in Eswatini.
 Project Canaan, their development project in the heart of one of the world’s poorest countries, is 2,500 acres of land where expertise and resources come together to fight poverty.
 One of the core activities is agriculture, including egg and dairy farming, all to help feed hungry communities nearby.
 With more than 280 people employed at Project Canaan, each responsible for feeding an average of 13 people at home, this group is making an enormous impact on the ground.

 When Egg Farmers of Canada found out about the work they were doing, we had to help.
 The story of our partnership to build and manage an egg barn—bringing a desperately needed source of protein to this community—is a story worth telling.
 Now three years into our partnership, we asked one of the key players to share an update and tell us more about the impact of eggs on the community: Ian Maxwell, who co-founded Heart for Africa (Canada) alongside his wife Janine.

-“We have thirty partners all over Swaziland that we deliver eggs to once every two weeks.
+“We have thirty partners all over Eswatini that we deliver eggs to once every two weeks.
 It takes us ten days and 3,500 kilometres to deliver all these eggs.
 It’s such an important source of protein for these kids,” says Ian.
 He tells the story of one Swazi homestead where a group of kids were found lying lethargic in the grass.

 “They hadn’t eaten for three days,” Ian describes, “but after helping them eat an egg, they were running around like kids again within fifteen minutes.”